Stream Processing Concepts in Confluent Cloud for Apache Flink

 Batch processing is the paradigm at work when you process a bounded data stream.
 In this mode of operation, you can choose to ingest the entire dataset before producing any results, which means that it’s possible, for example, to sort the data, compute global statistics, or produce a final report that summarizes all of the input.

 Stream processing, on the other hand, involves unbounded data streams.
-Conceptually, at least, the input may never end, and so you must continuously process the data as it arrives.
+Conceptually, at least, the input might never end, so you must process the data continuously as it arrives.

 Parallel dataflows